adamggrim/textcount/README.md

     pip3 show nltk
     ```

-    If the package is not installed, you will receive the warning, `WARNING: Package(s) not found`.
+    If the package is not installed, you will receive a warning: `WARNING: Package(s) not found`.
 You can install a missing package using pip.

     On macOS:
     ```